approach0/docs/src/usage.md

 Again, the output (resulting index) is generated under `./tmp` directory.

-Be aware that for now, every time indexer runs will overwrite its previous index output.
-This stage, our indexer cannot simply add into existing index by several runs.
+Specify with `-o` option to overwrite previous index output.
-This is another thing this project plans to improve in the future.
-(A small TODO of course!)
+If you are using indexer to add new documents into existing index in multiple runs.
+You are need to ensure by yourself that the new documents are not previously indexed.

 If you are indexing a English-only corpus, use `-e` option when calling `indexer.out`.
 This will speed up indexing process